-Pillar 2 operational risk is based on an internal risk assessment of the risks listed above and is diversified in the same way as other risks.
+Pillar 2 operational risk is based on an internal risk assessment of the risks and is diversified in the same way as other risks.
 The calculation at the valuation date uses a stochastic process to determine the number of risk events crystallising and another to determine the financial impact of each risk event.
-Inputs are derived from both scenario analysis, and the risk control self-assessment.
+Inputs are derived from both scenario analysis, and the risk control self-assessment process embedded within the RMS.